Take your time to look around. Don’t commit to the first place you see.

 - Read all documents that you sign!
 It's the fine print that can get you - pay particular attention to your lease and be sure to read the ENTIRE document.

-- Many landlords ask for a security or key deposit upon lease signing or moving in.
+- Many landlords ask for a security deposit upon lease signing or moving in.
 It is illegal for landlords to ask for more than one month's rent as a security deposit.
+Landlords are also allowed to ask for a key deposit.

 - Ask previous tenants what the average costs of utilities were for them, or call the utility companies.

 - Don't be intimidated by a landlord.
 If you're not comfortable dealing with them or feel they are being too 'pushy', it's better to walk away, think about the situation and even ask for input from someone else.
-The Off-Campus Housing Office is a great resource and can answer questions or even look over your lease before you commit to anything.
+Housing and Residences is a great resource and can answer questions before you commit to anything.

 - If you are living with your landlord (sharing a bathroom and/or kitchen) or a member of his or her immediate family (i.e. son or daughter) you are not considered a tenant and so are not protected by the Residential Tenancies Act (RTA).
 In this case you will be considered a boarder and any agreement you and your landlord make can only be enforced under contractual law.
 Typically this is not a problem, however if problems do arise, remember that neither you nor your landlord are protected under the RTA.